 For alot of us the course of finding the right combination of medications at the right doses was a challange.
 My N saw no results with Paxil or Welbutrin (she had a reaction to the latter).
 But trileptol, effexor, and ambilify are the ones that work for her.

-I'm so sorry to hear your school district sounds so much like ours.
+I'm so sorry to hear your SD sounds so much like ours.
 I had to fight tooth and nail for every little thing we did manage to get, then stay on them to make sure it stayed in place.
 N is now homeschooled via computer.
 And I thank God that when she graduates this year I won't have anymore kids in school.

 When she was picking and cutting, was she taking medications that made this behavior worse?
 When she was hospitalized for attempted suicide and paranoid delusions, was she on medications?
 If so, which medications?